 Just like with financial services industries, transparency helps build trust in telecommunications.
 When you clearly outline policy details, deadlines and costs, you’re helping customers feel more confident in their decisions as they begin or continue doing business with you.

 In the video below, watch how BT simplified the onboarding process with a simple explainer for a new customer’s first bill.
 The video clearly breaks down each section of the bill and shows where different charges came from.
-It’s straightforward and easy to follow, and most importantly, it’s personalized so each customer only gets the information relevant to them.
+It’s straightforward and easy to follow, and most importantly, it’s personalised so each customer only gets the information relevant to them.

 Remember that for brand-consumer relationships, communication is the foundation of trust (not unlike personal relationships, for that matter).
 It’s what you say and how often you say it.
 Sometimes you might reach out “just because” — to celebrate an anniversary or share a recap of what you and your customer have done together so far.

 These touchpoints are an opportunity for you to build trust and strengthen the relationship without asking for anything in return.
 We love this example from Vodafone.
-It’s personalized, yes, but even more than that, it’s fun.
+It’s personalised, yes, but even more than that, it’s fun.

-Boost Customer Trust With Personalization
+Boost Customer Trust With Personalisation

 No matter what industry you’re in, your customers should be able to trust that you understand them and that you genuinely want to connect them with the products and services that will serve them best.
 Communicate openly, frequently and personally — just like you would in any other relationship you care about — and you’ll keep your customers longer and happier.